Physical intimacy after infidelity – how do you begin to feel sexually confident once a partner has committed an affair?

 Regaining sexual confidence

 Opening up about bedroom insecurity can feel as intimate as sex in itself.
-It can take a lot of vulnerability to disclose sexual uncertainty, particularly if you begin a sexual relationship with a new partner.
-In my case, me and an ex were doing a Ross and Rachel: we were on a break.
-When we got back together, knowing he had slept with another woman during our separation made me analyse potential comparisons.
-Although I didn’t classify his sex as cheating, I did suffer from self-doubt.
+It can take a lot of vulnerability to disclose sexual uncertainty, particularly when you begin a sexual relationship with a new partner.

 “Don’t internalise everything that happened and make it all about you.
 Relationships happen between people, and turning it all inwards will not help you in future.
 In fact, it will get in the way of your relationship with a new partner as you will be seeing the relationship and them through the filter of the past infidelity when it’s not that partner’s fault.
 If you have a new partner, then explain to them that there may be certain or particular triggers, and then they will know to avoid them.
 They can’t know what these are unless you communicate them, they aren’t a mind reader.
 Try and treat each new sexual experience as a fresh start, and to focus on what’s happening in the present rather than focusing on what happened in the past”, advises Kate.